sevengivings/subtitle-extractor/README.md

 - subtitle-translator-papago.py : Tool to translate SRT subtitles via Naver Papago translation API
 - subtitle-util.py : Simple utility SRT translation using DeepL App file translation, unlike above scripts it use pysubparser.

-To remove meaningless or ghost subtitles during transcribing, I decoded a .SRT format by myself and remove too short or repeated subtitles.
+To remove meaningless or ghost subtitles during transcribing, I decoded a .SRT format by myself and can remove too short or repeated subtitles.

 (CAUTION!)
 DeepL API file translation is not recommended!
 Your monthly quota will decrease dramatically.
-Please use another Python script(transcription using Whisper or stable-ts and automatic translation using various translation APIs including original DeepL API) => https://github.com/sevengivings/subtitle-xtranslator
+Please use another Python script(transcription using whisper, stable-ts or faster-whisper and automatic translation using various translation APIs including original DeepL API) => https://github.com/sevengivings/subtitle-xtranslator

 # subtitle-extractor

-A Python script for AI speech recognition of video or audio file using Whisper or stable-ts and translation subtitle using DeepL app or web file translation.
+A Python script for AI speech recognition of video or audio using whisper, stable-ts, or faster-whisper.
+It can translate subtitles using the DeepL app or web file translation.
 DeepL API translation is also possible if you provide DEEPL_API_KEY environmental variable(2023-08-17 update).

 ## [Overview]